GoogleCloudPlatform/datashare-toolkit/client/README.md

 Unit testing is TBD

 ### Integration:
-You can leverage [netcat](http://netcat.sourceforge.net/) or the CDMC broadcast command to test. e.g.
+You can leverage [netcat](http://netcat.sourceforge.net/) or the DMC broadcast command to test. e.g.

 #### Netcat
 Run through a for loop and send 5 UDP packets: